 8. Ask companies to report on your behalf

-I’m almost certain you’ve constantly been reminded about the importance of making timely payments because this factor accounts for 35 percent of your FICO credit score.
-Assuming you have recurring expenses each month, such as rent, utilities and a cellphone bill, request that the service provider report your account activity to the three major credit bureaus.
+If you have recurring expenses — such as rent, utilities or a cellphone bill — you can request that the service provider report your account activity to the three national credit bureaus.
 But only do so if the accounts are current and you have a stellar payment history.